linova131/bootcamp-project-3/README.md

 Project 3, Interactive Form

 //Real Time Validation
-The only field that currently has real time validation is the name field.
-It should spawn an error if the user attempts to either leave it blank or uses incompatible characters.
-As my friend pointed out, Elon Musk's child can never attend this conference, because numbers are not accepted in this field.
+The only field that currently has real time validation is the credit card number field.
+Since the error message is concerned with whether the user has entered 13-16 digits, it seemed an appropriate field to use for real time validation.
+The error message you stop when the user has entered at least 13 digits and restart if they exceed 16 digits.

 //Conditional Error Messages
 The email field has conditional error messages.
 While the original HTML includes a default message of